Matthew Yap: Asian Classic Championships 2017 (Kerala, India)

 Yap successfully defended his Asian title which was won in 2016.
 He also broke three World records in two categories (Squat & Total) in the Men's Under 66 kg Sub Junior category.
 His first World record of the competition came from his second attempt of 208.5 kg in the Squat and his second World record coming from his third attempt of 215.5 kg which earned him the gold medal.
 He also ended off with a 135 kg Bench Press as well as a 237.5 kg Deadlift which broke and set a new Asian record.
 His third world record was breaking the 5-year long standing Total record by Eddie Burgland (SWE) and set it at 588 kg.

 He finished the competition with three Gold medals and one Silver medal, defeating his rival Chebanov Dmitri (KAZ) who had defeated him by a huge margin in the World Classic Championships.

 In this competition, he promised his late grandmother to retain his title in honour of her.

 He also won the Best Lifter (2nd) by Wilks in the Sub Junior category.

-Asian Classic Championships 2018 (Ulaanbataar, Mongolia)
+Asian Classic Championships 2018 (Ulaanbaatar, Mongolia)

 Yap's hunt for his 3rd Asian title was successful and broke the Asian Squat record in the Men's Under 74 kg Junior (19-23) category.
 This was his first competition at a new age class and a higher weight class and ended off his competition with two Gold medals, one Silver medal and one Bronze medal.
 His final Squat attempt of 248 kg got him the gold medal as well as his first Asian record in this category, a bench press at 145 kg earned him a bronze medal and a deadlift at 265 kg earned him the silver medal.

 In this competition, he won the Best Lifter (2nd) by Wilks in the Men's Junior category.